Robin Gosens: Atalanta

 On 2 June 2017, it was announced that Gosens had transferred to Italian side Atalanta.
 On 18 September 2019, Gosens made his Champions League debut against Dinamo Zagreb.
 On 11 December 2019, he scored his first Champions League goal in a 3–0 away win over Shakhtar Donetsk.
 On 25 November 2020, he scored his second Champions League goal in a 2–0 away win over Liverpool at Anfield.

 Gosens established himself as one of the top wing-backs in the Serie A, excelling both offensively and defensively.
 During the 2019–20 and 2020–21 seasons, he was one of Atalanta's top goalscorers of the season scoring 10 goals and 12 goals, unprecedentedly high numbers for a defender.
 On 14 September 2021, he scored the equalizing goal for Atalanta in a 2–2 away draw against Villarreal in the first fixture of the 2021–22 Champions League season.

 Inter Milan

-On 27 January 2022, Inter Milan announced the signing of Gosens on a loan until the end of the season, with an obligation to buy if certain conditions are met.
-On 12 October 2022, he scored his first Champions League goal with Inter in a 3–3 away draw against Barcelona at Camp Nou.
+On 27 January 2022, Inter Milan announced the signing of Gosens on a loan until the end of the season, with an obligation to buy if certain conditions were met.
+On 12 April, it was announced that Gosens would join Inter permanently following the season, by activating the buy option in his loan deal.
+On 12 October, he scored his first Champions League goal with Inter in a 3–3 away draw against Barcelona at Camp Nou.

+On 10 June 2023, he played in the Champions League final as a substitute in the second half, which ended in a 1–0 defeat against Manchester City.

+Union Berlin

+After a year and a half with Inter Milan, Gosens moved to Champions League contender 1.
+FC Union Berlin in August 2023.
+With this move, he fulfilled his Bundesliga dream.
+According to media reports, the transfer fee was around €15 million, making him 1.
+FC Union Berlin's record transfer.
+Previously, VfL Wolfsburg also expressed interest in the left back.

+Gosens made his club and Bundesliga debut as a substitute on August 20 at the Stadion An der Alten Försterei in a 4–1 home win over Mainz on the first matchday of the Bundesliga season.
+The following week, on August 26, he would make his first start in the Bundesliga at the Merck-Stadion am Böllenfalltor and made an immediate impact, scoring two goals for Union Berlin in a 4–1 away victory over Darmstadt.

+Fiorentina

+On 30 August 2024, Gosens joined Serie A side Fiorentina on loan with a conditional obligation to buy.
+On 7 May 2025, he completed a permanent move to the club for a transfer fee of €7.5 million.
+The following day, he scored twice against Real Betis in the second leg of the UEFA Europa Conference League semi-final, which ended in a 2–2 draw.
+After his substitution, the match resulted in a 4–3 aggregate defeat in extra time.
+At the end of the 2024–25 season, the conditional obligation to buy has been triggered, making the transfer permanent.